-- Complete Admission Form - Foreign transcripts must be evaluated by an approved third-party evaluation agency and the evaluation must be received directly from that agency.
-The transcript and diploma must be translated into English by a State of Florida authorized translator.
-A receipt provided by a third-party evaluation agency acts as evidence that the candidate has sent their transcript for translation. - If the candidates wish to receive their courses in English, they will need to pass the English Proficiency Test, refer to subsection 2.05 in the catalog.

-- An international candidate shall be allowed no more than a 10 weeks "Grace Period" to receive the course "Mastering E-Learning (no credits) while waiting for their official translation to arrive from the third-party evaluation agency.
-If the translated documents takes longer than 10 weeks to arrive the candidate cannot start any official classes until then.

-- Identification documentation that includes at least two of the following:
+- Document(s) will be reviewed by the HIU Registrar and placed in the Student Educational Folder.
+The original transcript must be kept in the mentioned folder for up to 5 years. - If the candidates wish to receive their courses in English, they will need to pass the English Proficiency Test, refer to subsection 2.05 in the catalog. - An international candidate shall be allowed no more than an 8-week "Grace Period", the period for the "Mastering E-Learning (no credits)" course to wait for their original transcript reception, and the official translation and evaluation course by course to arrive from the third-party evaluation agency.
+If the referred documents take longer than 10 weeks to arrive the candidate cannot start any official classes until then. - Identification documentation that includes at least two of the following: - -Passport. - -Employment Authorization Card. - -Driver's License. - -State Identification card. - -Social Security Card (if applicable). - -Alien Resident Card/Alien Parole (if applicable). - -Birth Certificate/Naturalization Certificate (if applicable) - Updated resume (graduate applicants only)

-- o Passport

-- Employment Authorization Card

-- Driver's License

-- State Identification card

-- Social Security Card (if applicable)

-- Alien Resident Card/Alien Parole (if applicable)

-- Birth Certificate/Naturalization Certificate (if applicable)

-- Updated resume (graduate applicants only)